A vinyl wrap on a bus shelter by artist Joyce Watkins King

 "Belleza Del Mar", 2023, Raquel Assanoua, located at W. Cabarrus St. & S. Salisbury St.

 You don’t have to create a public art project from scratch.
-Many artists design the artwork and then hire a fabricator (like a welder, carpenter, etc.) to build the final artwork.
-Raleigh Arts has compiled a list of local art fabricators.
+Many artists design the artwork and hire a fabricator (like a welder, carpenter, etc.) to build the final artwork.
+Raleigh Arts has compiled a list of local art fabricators with public art experience.

 An artist paints a bird on a sewer up next to a Raleigh greenway